Ahh… natsukashiiii… those summer days in Japan when I used to eat my weight in Matcha Haagen Dazs from the 7-11 convenience store around the corner!

 Massively popular in Japan, matcha flavoured ice cream has been hard to find in London in the past.
 Not any more…

-Although the Japanese firm Tsujiri has been an expert in Matcha Green Tea for 155 years, they have only recently opened a branch in Soho.
+Although the Japanese firm Tsujiri has been an expert in Matcha Green Tea for 155 years (sourced from Uji), they have only recently opened a branch in Soho.
 With the incredible variety of intensely green sweet treats Instagram is already all aglow with this new speciality ice-cream parlour.

-Tsujiri in London serves matcha soft serve creations with a variety of Japanese-inspired toppings, such as mochi balls or slices of matcha cake, the photos alone are enough to soon be encouraging queues at the door.
-Visit their Facebook page or Instagram here.
+Tsujiri in London serves perfectly bitter matcha soft serve, for that satisfyingly powerful hit!
+Also, creations with a variety of Japanese-inspired toppings, such as mochi balls or slices of matcha cake.
+The photos alone are enough to be encouraging queues at the door!
+Visit Tsujiri’s Instagram here.

 This South Kensington favourite offers lots of clean eating options, so you can feel really virtuous before indulging in one of their matcha desserts.

-From simple soft serve in a cone, to matcha sundaes, to matcha tiramisu.
+You can choose from simple matcha soft serve in a cone, to matcha sundaes, to a matcha tiramisu.

 This place is a pretty exciting find for those who love Asian baked goods!
-They just manage to get it right with goods inspired by those popular in Malaysia, China, Japan, and Korea!
+They manage to get it just right with treats inspired by those popular in Malaysia, China, Japan, and Korea!

-This cosy Japanese restaurant is proving really popular.
+This cosy Japanese restaurant is handily just off Leicester Square, and is proving really popular.
 They offer a range of delicious dishes but what we are concerned about is the soft serve.
 Available not only in matcha green tea flavour, their soft serve also comes in black sesame!
 Impossible to decide?
 You can get a mix.
 Phew!

 Read JapaneseLondon.com’s review of Machiya other foodie delights here.

-Little Moons Matcha Green Tea Mochi Ice http://www.littlemoons.co.uk/home
+6. Little Moons – Matcha Green Tea Mochi Ice Creams

 Right, I’m off to search for more melting matcha moments in London!
-If you have any top tips on where else to encounter matcha or green tea ice cream in London, please do let us know!
+If you have any top tips on where else to encounter matcha or green tea ice cream in London, please do let me know.